tangrams/tangram-es/README.md

 [![Travis CI Build Status](https://travis-ci.org/tangrams/tangram-es.svg?branch=master)](https://travis-ci.org/tangrams/tangram-es/builds)

-OpenGL ES version of Tangram for mobile devices - EARLY work-in-progress!

-tangram-es is a library for rendering 2D and 3D maps using OpenGL ES 2 with custom styling and interactions.
-We maintain sample client applications that use the library to render on Android, iOS, Mac OS X, Ubuntu, and Rasberry Pi.
+tangram-es is a C++ library for rendering 2D and 3D maps from vector data using OpenGL ES, it is a counterpart to [tangram](https://github.com/tangrams/tangram) focused on mobile and embedded devices.

+This repository contains both the core rendering library and sample applications that use the library on Android, iOS, Mac OS X, Ubuntu, and Raspberry Pi.

+*tangram-es is in active development and is not yet feature-complete*

 build
 =====